-It is important to remember that standardized test scores provide only one measure of student learning.
-The results are one of several measures - including report card grades, classroom performance, and teacher feedback - that together create the full picture of your child's progress in school.
-Within that picture, annual assessments are designed to help you and your child's teachers better understand the progress your child has made on the state standards for science during the past year.
+We know that assessment scores do not tell your child's entire academic story.
+The results are one of several measures - including report card grades, classroom performance and teacher feedback - that together create the full picture of your child's progress in school.
+Within that picture, annual assessments are designed to help you and your child's teachers better understand the progress your child has made on the state content standards for science during the past year.
+Assessments also help us to better understand what resources schools need to support all learners.

-Your child's DC Science Assessment score report breaks down performance to reflect areas in which they are doing well or need more support.
+Your child's DC Science assessment score report breaks down performance to reflect areas in which your child is doing well or needs more support.
 Your child's teachers can use this information to provide additional support or more challenging work when needed.
 You may also use this information to focus learning time at home.

 Ultimately, our goal is to ensure that students are prepared to be successful in school and pursue their dreams and aspirations.
-If you have general questions or want more information about the assessment, please visit our website at osse.dc.gov/science or have a discussion with your child's teacher.
+If you have general questions or want more information about the assessment, please visit our website at https://osse.dc.gov/science or have a discussion with your child's teacher.
 You can also use the resources on page 4 of this guide to gain a better understanding of the assessment, the Next Generation Science Standards, and learning resources that can be used at home.